Trauma & Grief Center - MMHPI - Meadows Mental Health Policy Institute

 • Translate trauma- and bereavement-informed best practices into policy

-We know that not every bereaved child is in need of treatment and that some grief reactions are “healthy” and serve an important function after a loss.
-Our goal is to raise awareness about the adaptive side of grief, while also helping to identify bereaved youth who may need a higher level of support, including those who have experienced additional traumas and/or traumatic loss.
+Not every child who has experienced bereavement will need mental health treatment.
+Some grief reactions are “healthy” and serve an important function after a loss.
+Our goal is to raise awareness about the adaptive side of grief, while also helping to identify youth who may need a higher level of support, including those who have experienced additional traumas and/or traumatic loss.

 1. Treatment Development